haowenz/chromap/README.md

 ```
 Chromap will perform split alignment on Hi-C reads and output mappings
 in [pairs][pairs] format, which is used in [4DN Hi-C data processing pipeline][4DN].
-Certain Hi-C data analysis pipeline requires the reads are sorted in specific order
+Some Hi-C data analysis pipelines may require the reads are sorted in specific chromosome order
 other than the one in the index.
 Therefore, Chromap provides the option **--chr-order**
-to specify the sort order, and **--pairs-natural-chr-order** for flipping the pair
+to specify the alignment order, and **--pairs-natural-chr-order** for flipping the pair
 in the pairs format.